 Over and all I really enjoyed making this dress.
 The book comes with loads of pattern choices (with something for every skill level!) and is luckily not as “knit-heavy” as other books which contain both knit and crochet patterns, so you won’t get sad when you’re not able to knit.

-I hope you enjoyed the little inside view into my “book shelf” and maybe I’ve inspired you to experiment a little bit with colour the next time you follow a pattern as it can change the complete look of it.
+I hope you enjoyed the little inside view into my “bookshelf” and maybe I’ve inspired you to experiment a little bit with colour the next time you follow a pattern as it can change its complete look.

 Disclaimer: No-one asked me to write a review about this book and I paid for it with my own hard-earned cash.
 This post contains affiliate links, which will help to sustain my blog.